Language

 Your generosity took care of everything I needed

-First, he writes, I have received everything in full – this has a commercial overtone in the language that refers to payments settling all personal debts that someone might have.
+First, he writes, I have received everything in full – this has a commercial overtone in the language that refers to payments settling all personal debts someone might have.

-This gift no doubt then settled his back rent and more.
+This gift, no doubt, then settled his back rent and more.

-I sat in the home of one of our global staff members years ago in an eastern European capitol city; I asked him questions about the kind of support they received from their supporting churches in the states.
-They shared the normal kind of stuff and then told me some really surprising things.
+I sat in the home of one of our global staff members years ago in an eastern European capital city.
+I asked him about the kind of support they received from their state churches.
+They shared the usual stuff and then told me some shocking things.

 As they told me all of this, they weren’t bitter or resentful – they just shrugged it off and, for the most part, felt sorry – not for themselves – but for the church.